Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 High minimum 1893 Morgan silver dollar value confirms your coin is very scarce and one of the rarities of the series.

 Checking the value chart, all varieties of 1893 dollars have a high initial value.
 Additionally, your coin has further potential depending on condition and mintmark.

-Discover the rare "S" mintmark on the reverse and it becomes a coin collectors bid up and over $1000 routinely.
+Discover the rare "S" mintmark on the reverse and it becomes a coin collectors avidly peruse.
 These small initials indicate the mint that struck the coin and are easy to identify.
 While looking at the reverse of your coin, refer to the close-up image below to pinpoint the mintmark location.

 Now to condition, hundreds of dollars in value separate 1893 silver dollars in above average condition.
 It is a scarce coin to begin with and rare in well preserved condition.
 Knowing that small condition details have a large impact on value, collectors inspect closely the amount of wear to the surfaces and handling marks.
 Match your coin to the images and descriptions in the "grading your silver dollar" section further down the page.